SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 ### Pure Injections

 The FICA tax is a demand drain, it re-gauges your actual wage earning, and that is all.
-Maybe is reduces a tad what you claim leaving some on the supermarket shelf for the pensioners, but that effect is insignificant to non-existent.
-If you think correctly that it is a re-gauge and is not funding the government capacity to mark-up pensioner bank accounts each month, then you are better able to realise what the **_rela_** problem with social security happens to be: it's supply of the goods retirees desire to consume.
+Maybe it reduces a tad what you claim leaving some on the supermarket shelf for the pensioners, but that effect is insignificant to non-existent.
+If you think correctly that it is a re-gauge and is not funding the government capacity to mark-up pensioner bank accounts each month, then you are better able to realise what the **_real_** problem with social security happens to be: it's supply of the goods retirees desire to consume.
 The problem is not "how are we going to financially afford it?"
 It is **_how are we going to resource it?_**

 ((That was straight out of chief neoliberal sockcucker [Greenspan\'s mouth](https://www.youtube.com/watch?v=DNCZHAQnfGU}{Greenspan), go figure.))